csc-training/csc-env-eff/slides/07_allas.md

 </div>
 <div class="column">
 ➖ Usage of objects, created by `a-put` can be complicated when other object storage tools are used
-➖ Especially usage from windows is problematic
+➖ Especially usage from Windows is problematic
 ➖ Each object has an additional _ameta object
 </div>